redis/redis-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

-Return an handle representing a Redis key, so that it is possible to call other APIs with the key handle as argument to perform operations on the key.
+Return a handle representing a Redis key, so that it is possible to call other APIs with the key handle as argument to perform operations on the key.